-Things to do in Kyoto Japan #12 – Saijosho Daigengu Shrine
+Spot #12 – Saijosho Daigengu Shrine

 In addition to the list above, I wanted to include the beautiful Saijosho Daigengu shrine in my selection.
 This shrine is a bit like my little secret place in Kyoto.
 I literally stumbled upon it and have been visiting it every time I travel to Kyoto.
 I also love the park right next to it.
 Here’s the shrine’s exact location.

 There you go, that was pretty much everything I know about the things to do in Kyoto.
 I hope it will help you plan your trip to the former imperial capital of Japan.
 I’ve been to this city 5 times now and every time has been a new discovery.
 Let me know what your favorite spot in Kyoto is, especially if it’s not in this list!